rubyrocks/ngc-rest-contracts/README.md

 Use mvn clean install  ( sudo if on linux, unix, *nix ) <br>
 java -jar target/ngc-rest-contracts-1.0.0.jar

-You can view the api documentation in swagger-ui by pointing to
+You can view the interactive contracta api in swagger-ui by pointing to
 http://localhost:8080/api
 <br>
-or cloud server such as digital ocean - http://104.236.38.214:8080/api
+or cloud server such as digital ocean - http://162.243.5.149:8080/api

 Change default port value in application.properties